Note: See the updated story here.

 My bike was made by Waterford Precision Cycles in Wisconsin.
 (I’m hoping that they’ll be able to make me a stainless steel bike next time.)
 Yerba and I got a personal tour of the factory and met the owner, Richard Schwinn, and the man who made my bike.
 He said, “Don’t get me wrong, this is a great bike, but you shouldn’t have been able to do what you did.”
 I replied: “So, I’ve heard….”

-The key factor for me in deciding which bike to purchase was a combination of strength, longevity and riding position, thus the mountain bike with an more relaxed handle bar position.
+The key factor for me in deciding which bike to purchase was a combination of strength, longevity and riding position, thus the mountain bike with a more relaxed handlebar position.
 Touring is not a race.
 I have ridden a Trek touring bike and did not like being in that cramped position with drop bars.
-A essential factor was riding a steel bike, just in case it somehow got damaged any welder would be able to fix it.
+An essential factor was riding a steel bike, just in case it somehow got damaged any welder would be able to fix it.
 I also prefer the feel of riding a steel bike.

 I did miss some of the extra’s that touring bikes have to offer; for example, 3 water bottle mounts are essential.
 And the bike got a little wobbly if I carried too much weight.
 And it was very slow.
 But it could go and off roads without a problem, and there were times the roads were literally rivers.
 I can’t imagine using a touring bike with 700 cc wheels.